justinj/bumblebee/README.md

 ================

 * It should probably run the code a couple times before timing to allow the JIT to get its pants on
-* I think the `defbench`s should just be thunks which whatever displayer you use evaluates
 * Currently it runs the code until 4 seconds has passed, this should probably be configurable